overleaf/overleaf/README.md

 The `sharelatex/sharelatex` image extends the base image and adds the actual Overleaf code and services.

-Use `make build-base` and `make build-community` to build these images.
+Use `make build-base` and `make build-community` from `server-ce/` to build these images.

 We use the [Phusion base-image](https://github.com/phusion/baseimage-docker) (which is extended by our `base` image) to provide us with a VM-like container in which to run the Overleaf services.
-Baseimage uses the `runit` service manager to manage services, and we add our init-scripts from the `./runit` folder.
+Baseimage uses the `runit` service manager to manage services, and we add our init-scripts from the `server-ce/runit` folder.